 Administrator Email - 9/21/2020 - Announcing

-We're excited to announce ClubExpress Version 10.0, our 60th major release and one of the biggest and most important sets of changes we've ever made to ClubExpress.
+We're excited to announce ClubExpress Version 60, a major release and one of the biggest and most important sets of changes we've ever made to ClubExpress.

 This release adds a new way to edit Custom Web Pages and the Home Page, including versioning and delete protection; a new People Manager to replace the Member Manager and Non-Member Database Manager; major improvements to Discussion Forums; more Event Calendar enhancements; new features for our Aging-in-Place Village customers; and many other enhancements.
 For more information, click the sections on the left.